-XOODYAK is built on strong foundations and based on conservative design choices.
+XOODYAK is built on strong foundations and is based on conservative design choices.
 There is a large number of research papers on the generic security of sponge and duplexbased modes, on KECCAK, KETJE, KEYAK and other permutation-based designs for hashing or authenticated encryption.
 These show the fairly wide understanding of the field around XOODYAK by the cryptographic community.

-It is interesting to note that cube attacks were attempted on a XOODOO-based authenticated encryption scheme following the same mode as KETJE [20].
+In [29], Song et al. mounted cube attacks on a XOODOO-based authenticated encryption scheme following the same mode as KETJE.
 The authors succeed on the initialization phase reduced to 6 rounds of XOODOO.
-Despite that XOODYAK does not use the same mode as KETJE, there is nevertheless significant similarity between their initializations, and we can deduce from this research that 12 rounds provide enough safety margin against this type of attacks.
+Despite that XOODYAK does not use the same mode as KETJE, there is nevertheless significant similarity between their initializations.
 Furthermore, the authors discuss the effects of switching from 5-bit to 3-bit χ between KECCAK-p and XOODOO, and argue that the narrower χ contributes to an increased resistance against cube-attack-like analysis.